Party planning notebook with checklist notes and supplies.

 Party Favors

-Party Favors with plain guidance for choosing the next party decision, from themes and food to games, supplies, and timing.
+Party Favors with plain guidance for choosing themes, food, games, supplies, timing, and guest details.

 Party planning gets easier when the connected decisions stay close together: guest count, setting, food, games, decorations, timing, and the backup plan.
-Pick the guide that matches the choice slowing you down most, then use the related pages to finish the rest.
+Start with the detail that is making the party feel stuck, then use the related pages to finish the rest.

 If you already know the theme, move into food and games.
 If the guest list is still changing, start with the checklist and communication pieces.
 If the party is soon, focus on supplies, timing, and one easy activity before adding extras.